Dvach: Attacking celebrities

 Users from the site often attack Russian celebrities.
 In October 2019, Russian comedian Garik Kharlamov was deemed a "cuckold" after his wife Kristina Asmus filmed an erotic scene in Text.
 The couple later divorced, but said it was not related to the Dvach trolling.

 In March 2020, TV host Andrey Malakhov was called "the chief scavenger" in the official 2ch Twitter for hyping on tragedies and deadly incidents.

 Finding criminals

 In October 2016, Dvach doxxed two teenage girls from Khabarovsk who bragged about torturing animals and offending homeless people in their social networks.
 They got prison sentences.

+In October 2018, Dvach users helped Bellingcat get insights into suspected perpetrators of the Poisoning of Sergei and Yulia Skripal.

 In February 2019, users doxxed a child porn studio in Kyiv, Ukraine, and officials arrested its organizers.

 In February 2020, a 2ch user posted photos from a hospital, claiming to be a male nurse, and said that he "loves disabling the ventilators and watching the agony of dying old (World War II) veterans", saying that he had already killed more than ten people.
 Sergey Kalinin, 26, from Perm apologized and said that it was a prank and he actually did not kill anyone; he was fired from the hospital.